Capstone Project for the UC San Diego Interaction Design Certificate

 The user saw the “Please give us permission to get your address on the next screen” message and thought it was confusing.
 She added that the message might relate to future preferences.
 In actuality, it should ask for the user’s current location.

-After watching the testing videos and reading through the written responses, Jade uncovered more findings and a few surprises:
+After watching the testing videos and reading through the written responses, I uncovered more findings and a few surprises:

 - The alternate design (B) was easier to understand.
 One tester reviewing the original design (A) said, “TaskWiz, I’m guessing, is some other piece of the software that does something for you… maybe it syncs something.”
 Conversely, both testers of the alternate design (B) delightedly exclaimed, “Ohh!” as they read through the dialog and chose the “wizard” option with no hesitation.

 - Still confusing: coins.
 Both groups shared confusion about the coins.
 A user from Group A said, “the coins I would probably leave out if they serve no monetary value,” while a user from Group B said, “I am still unsure about what the coins are for!”
-To reduce confusion, Jade added more details in her final video walkthrough below.
+To reduce confusion, I added more details in my final video walkthrough below.

 - Delightful features: hidden surprises.
 Group B shared that they appreciated the personal touches that help the app to stand out among functional task apps.
 The features included gamification with coins and the bot sharing random funny videos.